 Adding Humidity During Heating

 The key to a more energy-efficient and comfortable home during the winter is to control your indoor humidity.
 The perfect humidity range for your home and your health is 35-50%.
-Although you can use single-room humidifiers to raise the humidity in certain areas of your home, this method is not efficient.
-Instead, think about adding a whole-home humidifier to your HVAC system.
+Although you can use single-room humidifiers to boost the humidity in certain areas of your home, this method is not efficient.
+Instead, consider adding a whole-home humidifier to your HVAC system.
 A whole-home humidifier can be integrated into your current HVAC and plumbing systems and controlled via your thermostat.
-You can set the ambient humidity to any level you want without worrying about turning the system on and off or remembering to fill or empty water reservoirs.
-Whenever the heating season is over, your humidifier can be drained and shut down until it is needed again; the only maintenance your humidifier needs can be done by your Service Exerts technician during your bi-annual HVAC tune-ups, so no extra appointment necessary.
+You can set the ambient humidity to any desired level without worrying about turning the system on and off or remembering to fill or empty water reservoirs.
+Whenever the heating season is over, your humidifier can be drained and shut down until it is needed again; the only maintenance your humidifier needs can be performed by your Service Exerts technician during your bi-annual HVAC tune-ups, so no extra appointment necessary.

-If you’d like to learn more about boosting your comfort and your home’s heating efficiency this winter, visit our website for a full listing of our HVAC services.
+If you’d like to hear more about improving your comfort and your home’s heating efficiency this winter, visit our website for a full listing of our HVAC services.
 We proudly offer heating and cooling repair, replacement, and maintenance in addition to indoor air quality solutions and attic insulation.
 Read through our blog to find out more about the latest information and technology in the HVAC industry!